Last updated on December 16th, 2020 at 03:41 pm

 While long lines of cars clogged other entrances, and many private parking lots were full, the gatekeepers at the Gray Lot entrance almost seemed lonely.
 We drove right in and easily found parking right next to the tram station.

 To get to our secret entrance to the Gray Lot, come in from the east on U.S. 92 (West Baker Street) and turn right onto Seminole Lakes Blvd, which takes you through a nondescript residential neighborhood.
 In about a quarter mile, you’ll see the entrance.
 The only signs you’ll see are at the entrance gate.
 Once inside, park near the tram station.

 There’s a second entrance with plenty of signs pointing to the Gray Lot from U.S. 92 on Ritter Road, just past Seminole Lakes Blvd., but you can expect a line of cars to build there as the day progresses.
 Do yourself a favor and get off 92 at Seminole Lakes.

 Headline Entertainment / Wish Farms Soundstage

-In addition to the headline acts on the Wish Farms Soundstage, there will be free entertainment on multiple stages throughout the festival grounds.
+There will continue to be free entertainment on multiple stages throughout the festival grounds with limited seating.